Steem-FOSSbot/steem-fossbot-voter/README.md

 ## License and acknowledgements

-All original programming is under the CC0 license and so it completely open and free to use in any capacity.
+All original programming is under the CC0 license and thus completely open and free to use in any capacity.
 It's in the spirit of the project that it is open to all.

 Included in this repo are the following libraries, and all licenses are in the root folder of the project, except where stated: